 GPT-3: The latest iteration, GPT-3, boasts 175 billion parameters, making it one of the largest language models to date.
 It excels in a few short learning tasks, where the model is given a few examples of a task and can generalize from them to perform the task effectively.
 [23].

-Table 1 Comparison of GPT Variants
+The following table compares the different GPT variants: